+The switch, LED, and seven segment display, are all digital in nature.
 The LED and seven segment display components do not model the electrical characteristics of the parts they represent.
 They are only available for display purposes.
-The digital switch is the only one of the three that can affect a simulation.
+The digital switch is the only one of the animated digital parts that can affect a simulation.
 Each of these components must have an I/O model specified for them in order to work with analog components.